integrativemodeling/nup84/README.md

 with 3 crystal interfaces:
 - `cd scripts`
 - `python nup84.isd.modeling.withXrayInterface.py &> nup84.isd.modeling.withXrayInterface.out` (on a single processor; prepend `mpirun -np 4` or similar if you built IMP with MPI support)
+- You can add the `--test` option to the command line to quickly test the script; this simply runs the sampling for fewer steps (should complete in an hour or two).

 with no crystal interfaces:
 - `cd scripts`